Twitter loses nearly half advertising revenue since Elon Musk takeover

 Its in-built connection to Instagram automatically gives the Meta-designed platform access to a potential two billion users.

-Meanwhile, its competitor is struggling under a heavy debt load.
+Meanwhile, Twitter is struggling under a heavy debt load.
 Cash flow remains negative, Mr Musk said at the weekend, although the billionaire did not put a time frame on the 50% drop in ad revenue.

 In a tweet he said: "Need to reach positive cash flow before we have the luxury of anything else."